dmksnnk/blog/content/blog/webview/index.md

 date: '2025-05-28T22:02:23+02:00'
 draft: true
 title: 'Webview'
+showToc: true

+tags:
+    - webview
+    - Go
 ---

 Today we will lear how to build a cross-platform GUI with [Webview](https://github.com/webview/webview) using its [Go bindings](https://github.com/webview/webview_go) and how to package all of it into a singe executable for easier distribution.

 Webview launches a new window which uses rendering engines of a browser already present on the system to show HTMLs and run JavaSripts.
-This could be a nice alternative to the bulky Electon apps.
+This could be a nice alternative to the bulky Electon apps, but still be able to build a beautiful app using Web technologies.

-If you take a look at the [library itself](https://pkg.go.dev/github.com/webview/webview_go), it has a really small footprint, just creating a window and bunch of operations with it: destorying window, setting size, setting HTML, JS and navigating to the page.
+If you take a look at the [library itself](https://pkg.go.dev/github.com/webview/webview_go), it has a really small footprint, just creating a window and bunch of operations with it: destorying window, setting size, setting HTML, JavaScript and navigating to the page.
 We will use the latter.

 ## Architecture